aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/PdfSecurityOptions/_index.md

 ## **pdfSecurityOptions**

+Options for encrypting and access permissions for a PDF document.
+PDF/A does not allow security setting.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |